Gene Phillips (basketball)

-Gene Phillips (born October 25, 1948) is a former professional basketball player.
-Phillips played college basketball for the SMU Mustangs and played professionally for the Dallas Chaparrals from 1971–1972.
+Gene Phillips (born October 25, 1948) is an American former professional basketball player.
+Phillips played college basketball for the SMU Mustangs and played professionally for the Dallas Chaparrals from 1971 to 1972.

 Biography

 Phillips was born in Livingston, Texas.
 He attended Jones High School in Houston, Texas.

 Career

 Phillips played for the Dallas Chaparrals of the American Basketball Association (ABA).
 Previously, he had been drafted by the Milwaukee Bucks in the seventh round of the 1971 NBA draft.

 He played at the collegiate level at Southern Methodist University.